Pat Győr: Career

 Pat retained his ispánate of Moson County, when he was appointed palatine in 1209.
 Serving in this capacity, Pat resided in the royal court on a permanent basis.
 In 1211, Andrew II commissioned him and chancellor Thomas to record the privileges of the subjects of the Tihany Abbey before its final confirmation.
-When a group of boyars, who were alarmed by the despotic acts of Vladimir Igorevich, asked Andrew to restore Daniel Romanovich as ruler of Halych in 1210 or 1211, the king instructed Pat to lead a royal army to Halych.
+When a group of boyars, who were alarmed by the despotic acts of Vladimir Igorevich, asked Andrew to restore Daniel Romanovich as ruler of Galicia in 1210 or 1211, the king instructed Pat to lead a royal army to Galicia.
 Under his command, the Hungarian troops defeated Vladimir and restored Daniel Romanovich.
 For his military successes, he was granted the marsh of Kopács (present-day Kopačevo, Croatia) and its surrounding three fishponds in Baranya County.
 The king also donated royal lands in Győr and Moson counties to his palatine.

 He was replaced as palatine by Bánk Bár-Kalán in 1212.
 Following that Pat freed his servant Joachim and his family in the Lébény monastery and went on a pilgrimage to Rome.
 He was referred to as ispán of Keve County in 1213.
 Pat again served as ispán of Moson County for the fourth time from 1214 to 1215.
 As Pat never held court positions thereafter, historian Attila Zsoldos considers, he was a leading figure of a group of influential noblemen who was plotting to dethrone Andrew and crown his eldest son, the eight-year-old Béla, but they failed to dethrone him and could only force Andrew to consent to Béla's coronation in 1214.
 Since members of the kindred's next generation never gained such influence as their fathers, therefore Zsoldos argues that Pat, the last living son of Stephen I, has finally become disgraced for his participation in the 1214 coup attempt.
 Zsoldos emphasizes Pat's son-in-law Pousa Bár-Kalán functioned as Judge royal in 1222, when his pro-Emeric baronial group forced Andrew II to issue the Golden Bull of 1222.
 Pat was mentioned as a pristaldus (royal commissioner or "bailiff") during a lawsuit in 1217.
 He died after 1221.